 First and foremost, because it's really good fun.
 But there are lots of other reasons too:

-You can join from age 11 as a Junior Fire Cadet*, and there are lots of development opportunities to aspire to, including Graduate Cadets, Marine Cadets, join the Ceremonial Team, or apply to become a Fire Cadet Ambassador!
+You can join from age 11 as a Junior Fire Cadet*, and there are lots of development opportunities to aspire to, including Officer Cadets, Marine Cadets, join the Ceremonial Team, or apply to become a Fire Cadet Ambassador!
 Explore the Fire Cadet journey here.

 Cadets attend a local fire station one evening a week, working alongside Brigade and community volunteers.